collapsed-stacks/startups/questions/1099/why-is-it-dangerous-to-split-startup-shares-50-50-between-the-2-founders.md

 - posted by: [Yoland Dipluto](https://stackexchange.com/users/3893685/yoland-dipluto) on 2014-10-23
 - score: 2

-<p>This is not a good idea, because, when crucial decision comes, this can take a long time before having a decision if the two parts are not on the same feeling.</p>
+This is not a good idea, because, when crucial decision comes, this can take a long time before having a decision if the two parts are not on the same feeling.